Oulu-IMEDS/stambo/README.md

 ## Contributing

-To setup a dev environment, you should use the provided environemnt file, and compile the documentation locally:
+To setup a dev environment, you should use the provided environment file, and compile the documentation locally:
 ```
 conda env create -f env.yaml
 conda activate stambo-dev